 It is the human element of re-composing the subject and the interpretation of the image in a new way that creates a painting over a photograph.
 As an artist, Robyn is invigorated by the challenge of the painting of more difficult and intimate subjects.
 However, always mindful that it is a painting that she is creating, she rarely relies on one photograph alone which is the aid not the end result.

-For the past eleven years Robyn has been travelling round Australia and New Zealand tutoring workshops – a direction which is proving to be most fulfilling.
-Painting will always be her first love, but feels enriched by being able to impart knowledge to others who are also enjoying the journey of art – something that has formed and enhanced her life beyond belief.
+For the past eleven years, Robyn has been travelling around Australia and New Zealand conducting workshops.
+This direction is proving to be most fulfilling.
+Painting will always be her first love, but Robyn feels enriched by being able to impart knowledge to others who are also enjoying the journey of art, something that has formed and enhanced her life beyond belief.

-While photographs and digital prints adorn many modern-day walls, nothing, she feels, can take the place of an artists skill and interpretation in paint.
+While photographs and digital prints adorn many modern-day walls, nothing, Robyn feels, can take the place of an artists’ skill and interpretation in paint.
 It is this element that makes original art so special.
-Surely it is only this human creative element that can give rise to the the feeling of awe and the comment “How did they do that….?”
+Surely it is only this human creative element that can give rise to the feeling of awe and the comment “How did they do that….?”
 And it is so true that art can change the way we feel.

-Robyn has won multiple awards, including 1st Prize in the Australian Artists Magazine Art Prize Challenge no.42.
+Robyn has won multiple awards, including 1st Prize in the Australian Artists Magazine Art Prize Challenge number 42.
 Seascapes Rivers and Lakes; exhibited and tutored all over Australia and New Zealand and her work has been published numerous times, predominantly in the Australian Artist Magazine.

 Robyn has produced a hard cover book Paintings from Burragorang – The Lost Valley and Australian art gifts available from Morpeth Gallery.